List of Fables characters: The Adversary

-Albeit one that's rarely seen, the Adversary's actions are responsible for the entire premise of the comic book, in that the real Adversary masterminded the conquest of the Fable homelands, and centuries ago forced the Fables to flee into the mundane world.
+The Adversary's actions are responsible for the entire premise of the comic book, in that the real Adversary masterminded the conquest of the Fable homelands, and centuries ago forced the Fables to flee into the mundane world.

 During the Boy Blue's encounter with the heavily armoured and massively imposing figure Adversary, he is shown to be a figurehead and literal puppet, with this fact and the true identity of the Empire's ruler unknown to even most of the Empire's top leaders.
 The Adversary is eventually revealed to be Geppetto.
 He was the primary antagonist for a long time in the series, but later on, his role is replaced by Mister Dark.

-Willingham originally intended for the Adversary to be revealed as Peter Pan.
+Bill Willingham originally intended for the Adversary to be revealed as Peter Pan.
 The term "The Adversary" appears to be based on "The Enemy", the common term for Sauron in The Lord of the Rings.
 Peter Pan did eventually make an appearance in 1001 Nights of Snowfall.
 It has also been theorized that the title "The Adversary" could be derived from Jewish and Christian literature where the name "Satan" actually comes from the Hebrew word for "Adversary".

 Goldilocks

 The girl who broke into the Three Bears' home and ate their porridge has grown up, Goldilocks is a gun-toting Leftist political agitator.
-She led about half of the Farm against Snow White in a rather foolish revolution.
+She led about half of the Farm against Snow White in a revolution.
 Despite her claims to be fighting for the 'rights' of the Farm Fables, and even becoming Little Bear's lover, her actions make it quite clear that she didn't care about the cause in the slightest, simply the power that such a position would provide.
-It was hoped that she had been killed after attempting to assassinate Bigby and Snow White (being, in order, hit in the head with an axe, knocked off a cliff and then finally hit by a truck off another cliff into a river), all the while still attempting to kill the two.
+It was hoped that she had been killed after attempting to assassinate Bigby and Snow White, all the while still attempting to kill the two.
 Her popularity as a Fable allowed her to regenerate from her horrendous injuries and she eventually reappeared on the scene in the spin-off series Jack of Fables as a prisoner of Mr. Revise.
 During this time, she once again leads a revolution; this time, she leads her revolutionaries to believe Bookburner and his army is coming to save them from their captivity at Golden Boughs.
 Bookburner's army shot the revolutionaries down when they finally arrived, but Goldilocks survived (or came back to life) and reappeared in Fairest.